AlexisLasselin/Algosup-Moonshot-Project/MoonshotReport.md

 - **Administrative and Medical Professionals**: To facilitate communication with deaf clients or patients who use LSF.
 - **Deaf Individuals Able to Use LSF**: To empower them to communicate more effectively in everyday situations, such as shopping, asking for directions, or attending appointments.
-  Note than the app is intended to help them, so the person that might use it is not the deaf individual, but rather the hearing person who needs to communicate with them.
+  Note that the app is intended to help them, so the person who might use it is not the deaf individual, but rather the hearing person who needs to communicate with them.
 - **Companies and Organizations**: To improve inclusivity in customer service, healthcare, and public services by enabling staff to communicate with deaf clients.

 > [!NOTE]